HandsOnDataViz/book/fusion/point-polygon-legend/README.md

 ## Fork the code from this GitHub repository
 - http://github.com/jackdougherty/fusion-point-polygon-legend/

+Note that this code uses Derek's Template v1.3, with different code instructions than v1.4

 ## Credit
 - Derek Eder http://derekeder.com/searchable_map_template/

 ## To Do
-- insert live iframe demo on this page
-- update the repo from Derek Eder's most current template
 - insert step-by-step tutorial to for readers to edit template, based on basic searchable point map chapter
+- update to Derek's template v1.4

 ---